WuKongIM/WuKongIM/README.md

 docker run -p 5000:5000 -p 5100:5100 -p 5200:5200 -p 5300:5300 -e WK_EXTERNAL_IP=xxx.xxx.xxx.xx --name wukongim -v ./wukongim:/root/wukongim wukongim/wukongim:latest
 ```

-`WK_EXTERNAL_IP is the environment variable used to set the external IP address of the server for client connections.
-If this variable is not set, the internal IP address will be used by default.`
+`WK_EXTERNAL_IP: The external IP address of the server used for client connections.
+If testing only and the client and server are on the same LAN, the LAN IP address of the deployed server can be used here.`

 View server information: http://127.0.0.1:5000/varz